 Original development and scriptwriter on this narrative, character led, pre-school animated show based on the children’s arts and science magazine ‘Okido’.
 Gabby adapted and formatted the show for television and wrote the first 3 scripts for the BBC commission.
 She subsequently wrote a further 3 episodes for the series and acted as the shows creative consultant.
 She also wrote the lyrics for the trailer theme song.
-The show Tx’d September 2015 and Gabby is currently writing for series two.
+Gabby is recently wrote 4 x 11′ episodes for Series II.

 Writer of an episode entitled, ‘Postman Pat and the Tremendous Tree’.
 Broadcast in 2014.